Contrastive Reasoning Alignment: Reinforcement Learning from Hidden Representations: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We introduce CRAFT, a latent-space-based red-teaming alignment framework, to address superficial safety alignment.
 By combining contrastive learning and reinforcement learning, CRAFT aligns safety at the latent space, shifting reasoning trajectories from unsafe regions toward safety-aligned ones.
-Empirically, across two LRMs and multiple safety benchmarks, CRAFT substantially improves both reasoning-trace safety and final-response safety, by an average of \textbf{79.0\%} and \textbf{87.7\%}, while still maintaining competitive performance on math and code benchmarks with \textbf{4.7\%} improvement.
-In the future, we plan to explore adaptive safety signals to reduce reliance on fixed evaluators.
+Empirically, across two LRMs and multiple safety benchmarks, CRAFT substantially improves both reasoning-trace safety and final-response safety, by an average of \textbf{82.1\%} and \textbf{89.6\%}, while still maintaining competitive performance on math and code benchmarks with \textbf{8.0\%} improvement.
+We discuss limitations and future directions in \cref{ap:limitation}.